 B. Sub point: (single sentence).
 This sub point should be distinctly separated from your first sub point and will take some time to word these points clearly.
 Spending time on this will allow you to group like ideas and create better organization and clarity.

+1. Sub-sub point: (single sentence)

+2. Sub-sub point: (single sentence)

 Transition: Connective words or phrases to help the audience move from the first main point to the second.
 (Review and Preview)